kubernetes/website/content/en/docs/contribute/advanced.md

     - Assign `Doc Review: Open Issues` or `Tech Review: Open Issues` for PRs that have been reviewed and require further input or action before merging.
     - Assign `/lgtm` and `/approve` labels to PRs that can be merged.
 - Merge PRs when they are ready, or close PRs that shouldn’t be accepted.
 - Triage and tag incoming issues daily.
-See [Intermediate contributing](/docs/contribute/intermediate/) for guidelines on how SIG Docs uses metadata.
+For more information, see [triage and categorize issues](/docs/contribute/review/for-approvers/#triage-and-categorize-issues).

 ### Helpful GitHub queries for wranglers